the-galah-survey/the-galah-survey.github.io/survey/structure.md

 #### WG4: Analysis
 ##### **Lead: Sven Buder (Australian National University)**

 This working group uses the reduced data (both normalised and un-normalised) to estimate final stellar parameters and element abundances.
 For DR1 and DR2, we used a combination of the spectrum synthesis code Spectroscopy Made Easy (SME) and the data-driven tool The Cannon.
 For DR3, we only use (SME).
+For DR4, we use a neural network to interpolate a basis set of SME spectra to solve for all stellar parameters and abundances simultaneously.

 #### WG5: Communication
-##### **Lead: Michael Hayden (University of Sydney)**
+##### **Lead: Michael Hayden (University of Oklahoma)**

 This working group coordinates the internal communications (e.g., weekly telecons) as well as the external communication (e.g., press releases, science meetings, Twitter).

 #### Additional Survey Management Group members
 * Gaia: Tomaz Zwitter (University of Ljubljana) is the contact person to the Gaia DPAC
-* HERMES Instrument scientist and website management: Jeffrey Simpson (University of New South Wales)
 * Support for WG2 and WG5: Dan Zucker (Macquarie University)
+* Science strategy: Clare Worley (University of Canterbury) and Melissa Ness (ANU)